Megan Jones |ˈmɛɡən ˈdʒəʊnz |

 n. software engineer with a humanities background devoted to living and learning in multiple languages

 I've been a software engineering consultant since 2020, building custom Salesforce applications for enterprise clients.
-My route here involved two literature degrees, seven years teaching English as a foreign language, a coding bootcamp, a few political campaigns, some intense citizen lobbying, and the gradual realization that I wanted to build things instead of just talking about them.
-I've also worked in food service, retail, and was in the control group for a lot of studies at Indiana University - basically I've gone wherever curiosity and the need to pay my bills led me.
+My route here involved two literature degrees, seven years teaching English as a foreign language, a graduate teaching assistantship, a coding bootcamp, managing two 2018 political campaigns, some intense citizen lobbying, and the gradual realization that I wanted to build things instead of just talking about them.
+I've also worked in food service, retail, and was in the control group for a lot of studies at Indiana University - basically I've gone wherever curiosity, chance and the need to pay my bills led me, and I've found my home in software development.

 Languages have been a fascination of mine since childhood.
 My mother likes to tell the story of how in kindergarten I demanded she explain how to spell the letter A because knowing how to write it wasn't good enough for me.
 By elementary school, I was picking up words in other languages to talk to my classmates.
 Eventually, this interest led me to comparative literature and teaching English, then to computer programming - which isn't as different as people think.
-These are the languages that make me who I am:
+These are the languages that I'm currently learning and maintaining: